jonathancrabtree/Circleator/documentation.md

 The following tutorials (which will be posted here shortly) will provide detailed walkthroughs for common use-cases:

- * Visualizing gene annotation and DNA sequence data from a GenBank flat file.
+ * Displaying annotation and sequence data from a GenBank flat file
  * Investigating patterns of gene conservation in two or more closely-related strains or serovars.
  * Showing SNPs and/or indels in several microbial strains relative to a reference genome and gene set.
  * Viewing coverage plots of RNA-Seq data from multiple transcriptomic samples.
  * Displaying quantitative data using graphs and heat maps.

+[gb_annotation]: tutorials/gb_annotation.html

 ## Additional Resources